 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Graham is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Graham is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Graham who work in office and administrative support (13.48%), sales jobs (10.12%), and management occupations (9.43%).
+There are especially a lot of people living in Graham who work in office and administrative support (11.39%), management occupations (8.40%), and sales jobs (7.94%).

-The per capita income in Graham in 2010 was $28,473, which is upper middle income relative to Washington and the nation.
-This equates to an annual income of $113,892 for a family of four.
+The per capita income in Graham in 2018 was $32,159, which is middle income relative to Washington, and upper middle income relative to the rest of the US.
+This equates to an annual income of $128,636 for a family of four.
 However, Graham contains both very wealthy and poor people as well.

-Graham is a somewhat ethnically-diverse town.
+Graham is a very ethnically-diverse town.
 The people who call Graham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Graham residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Graham include Irish, English, Norwegian, and Italian.
+The greatest number of Graham residents report their race to be White, followed by Asian.
+Important ancestries of people in Graham include German, Irish, English, Norwegian, and Scottish.

 The most common language spoken in Graham is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.